Interview with Thomas Charles Arthur Long

 Description

 Thomas Charles Arthur Long was born in Quorn, England.
 He was in the Home Guard and worked at Brush as a draughtsman, also gaining a Higher National Certificate from Loughborough College.
-He decided to join the RAF being that the only way to get out a reserved occupation.
-He was on the reserve for months and eventually sent to Aircraft Recruitment Centre at Lord’s Cricket Ground / St John’s Wood.
+He decided to join the RAF, as it was the only way to get out a reserved occupation.
+He was on the reserve list for months and eventually sent to Aircraft Recruitment Centre at Lord’s Cricket Ground/St John’s Wood.
 He was then post on to Newquay Initial Training Wing, followed by training in Canada in Halifax and Moncton.
-Recollects Winston Churchill at the First Quebec Conference, and provides details of training on a bombing and gunnery course as a Royal Canadian Air Force observer.
-Badge was presented by Princess Julianna of the Netherlands since many Dutchmen where on the course, and Sarah Churchill also attended the ceremony.
+Thomas recollects Winston Churchill at the First Quebec Conference, and provides details of training on a bombing and gunnery course as a Royal Canadian Air Force observer.
+Due to the number of Dutchmen on the course, his badge was presented by Princess Julianna of the Netherlands.
+Sarah Churchill also attended the ceremony.
 Upon returning to Great Britain, he retrained as navigator at RAF Halfpenny Green, Lincolnshire and crewed up with 75 Squadron at RAF Mepal on Lancasters.
 He went on operations over Germany dropping propaganda leaflets, bombing Calais gun emplacements, Kohlen, Stuttgart, Essen, Cologne, Duisburg, Solingen, Koblenz and Dortmund.
-Discusses social life and keeping in touch with the crew post war, mine laying, anti-aircraft damage, jettisoning stuck bomb over the English Channel, flying conditions and military ethos.
+Thomas discusses social life and keeping in touch with the crew post war, mine laying, anti-aircraft damage, jettisoning a stuck bomb over the English Channel, flying conditions and military ethos.
 After the last tour, he was offered the chance of being a navigator in the BOAC British Overseas Airways Corporation, flying to various locations in Europe, Africa and Middle East including a VIP Lancastrian trip.
 He got married, demobilised in 1946, and went to work a motor cars designers with Rootes, Castles, Hillman, Sunbeam-Talbot, Peugeot and Chrysler

 Creator